lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab3-node-and-kafka/readme.md

 The NPM module repository returns over 660 modules when searched for the keyword *kafka*.
 Not all of them are libraries to facilitate the interaction from your Node application with Apache Kafka clusters - but over a dozen are.
 In this lab, we will work with the *node-rdkafka* NPM module, [node-rdkafka on GitHub](https://github.com/Blizzard/node-rdkafka) for details on this particular library and [Reference Docs](https://blizzard.github.io/node-rdkafka/current/) for the API specification.
 The node-rdkafka library is a high-performance NodeJS client for Apache Kafka that wraps the native (C based) *librdkafka* library.
 All the complexity of balancing writes across partitions and managing (possibly ever-changing) brokers should be encapsulated in the library.

-The sources for this part of the lab are in the directory *node-kafka-client* in the *lab3-node-and-kafka* directory.
+The sources for this part of the lab are in the directory *node-client* in the *lab3-node-and-kafka* directory.

 ### Producing to test-topic in Node